koinlatam/android-sdk/README.md

 ### Placing within the app

 A couple considerations to place the library calls in your code.
-You should always register your organization ID before making other calls of this library. (`DeviceFingerprint.register(ORGANIZATION_ID)`)
+You should always register your organization ID before making other calls of this library. (`DeviceFingerprint.register(applicationContext, ORGANIZATION_ID)`)
 The `profile()` methods will start gathering information and send it as soon as this is complete, making multiple calls to these methods will send information multiple times.
 We recomend to have a single call to a `profile()` method within the apps life cycle.
 You can place it right at the `Application.onCreate()` or at any later point, as long as you have an `applicationContext` to pass to it.